Is there a more natural way to groom your horse to shine?

 Step 1 – Currying

-Plastic curry combs can create micro abrasions on the hair, strip the hair of it’s natural oil coating (loosing that shine right there!), create micro scratches on your horse’s skin which leave him prone to skin infections and damage hair follicles.
+Cheap plastic curry combs can create micro abrasions on the hair, strip the hair of it’s natural oil coating (loosing that shine right there!), create micro scratches on your horse’s skin which leave him prone to skin infections and damage hair follicles.
 So, out with that cheap plastic curry at once!
-Metal curries are unsuitable to rub a horse’s sensitive skin and hair for the same reason.
+Metal curries with pointy teeth are unsuitable to rub a horse’s sensitive skin and hair for the same reason.

-A massage curry increases the blood circulation of the skin, helps relax the tiny erector muscles that are connected to each hair follicle (aha! relaxes muscle = flat hair = shine…) and brings dirt and debris up from the skin in a gentle way.
+A good massage with a gentle curry comb increases the blood circulation of the skin, helps relax the tiny erector muscles that are connected to each hair follicle (aha! relaxes muscle = flat hair = shine…) and brings dirt and debris up from the skin in a gentle way.
+(Careful around bony potrusions and joints!)

 Relaxing the hair erector muscles enables hair to lay flat, meaning a shiny coat!